sap-tutorials/Tutorials/tutorials/ai-core-azure/ai-core-azure.md

  ## Intro
 **What is Azure Data Store?**

-Azure Data Store refers to a collection of data storage solutions offered by Microsoft Azure, including Azure Cosmos DB, Azure Blob Storage, Azure Data Lake Storage, Azure Queue Storage, and Azure Table Storage.
+Azure Data Store refers to a collection of data storage solutions offered by Microsoft Azure, including Azure Blob Storage, Azure Data Lake Storage, Azure Queue Storage, and Azure Table Storage.
 These solutions provide scalable, highly available, and secure data storage options for a variety of use cases, such as big data analytics, NoSQL databases, content delivery, and message queuing.

 ### System Setup